Baravik/DecisionHelperApp/README.md

 ---

 ## **Features**
-- Create and answer quizzes to evaluate decisions.
+- Create and answer quizzes to evaluate decisions
-- Rate the importance of questions for personalized results.
+- Multiple question types (multiple choice, yes/no) with customizable options
+- Upload images to enhance quiz questions
+- User authentication with email/password or Google Sign-In
-- Save or discard quiz results.
+- Save quiz results and track progress over time
-- Admin panel for approving or rejecting new quizzes and questions.
-- User management system for tracking individual progress.
+- Public and private quiz sharing options
-- Scoring system to evaluate and compare decisions.
+- View and compare scores across different quizzes
-- Offline synchronization capabilities for uninterrupted usage.
+- Responsive UI with intuitive navigation

 ---

 ## **Technologies Used**

 1. **Android (Java)**:
-   The entire application is built in Java within Android Studio.
-The Android framework handles the UI, lifecycle, and logic of the app, while ensuring compatibility with Android devices.
+   The entire application is built in Java within Android Studio, utilizing Android's lifecycle components and UI framework.

 2. **XML**:
    Used for defining the layout and design of the app's UI.
-   - Example: `activity_main.xml` defines the main menu layout, including buttons and text.

-3. **JDBC**:
+3. **Firebase Authentication**:
-   Used to establish communication with the SQLite database.
-JDBC facilitates querying, inserting, updating, and deleting data.
+   Handles user authentication, supporting both email/password and Google Sign-In methods.

-4. **SQLite**:
+4. **Cloud Firestore**:
-   A lightweight database embedded within the app, used to store user data, quiz details, questions, ratings, and admin-related information.
+   A NoSQL cloud database to store and sync app data at scale, including users, quizzes, questions, and scores.

-5. **Web Services (Optional)**:
-   If extended to support centralized data, REST APIs can be used for cloud integration to manage quizzes and users centrally.
-The app includes ApiService for this functionality.
+5. **Firebase Storage**:
+   Cloud storage solution for user-generated content such as question images.

+6. **SQLite (Local Cache)**:
+   A lightweight local database used for offline access and caching.

+7. **Android Architecture Components**:
+   - LiveData: For observable data holder classes
+   - ViewModel: For UI-related data handling that survives configuration changes

 ---